 Damon Root is a senior editor at Reason, where he writes about law, politics, and history.
 He is the author of two books: A Glorious Liberty: Frederick Douglass and the Fight for an Antislavery Constitution (Potomac Books, 2020) and Overruled: The Long War for Control of the U.S. Supreme Court (Palgrave Macmillan, 2014).

-A Glorious Liberty has been praised by reviewers, who called it “refreshing and thoughtful” (Intellectual History Review), “thoroughly researched and readable” (The Objective Standard), “informed” (Shepherd Express), “a meticulously researched celebration of the intellectual legacy of Frederick Douglass” (Radley Balko), a “great book” (Greg Lukianoff), and “brilliant…one of the best concise histories of the movement to end slavery” (Los Angeles Lawyer Magazine).
+A Glorious Liberty has been praised by reviewers, who called it “refreshing and thoughtful” (Intellectual History Review), “thoroughly researched and readable” (The Objective Standard), “informed” (Shepherd Express), “a meticulously researched celebration of the intellectual legacy of Frederick Douglass” (Radley Balko), “a highly accessible and engaging overview of abolitionist constitutionalism” (Randy Barnett), “a great and important book” (Greg Lukianoff), and “brilliant…one of the best concise histories of the movement to end slavery” (Los Angeles Lawyer Magazine).
 According to the columnist and author George F. Will, “today, once again, the original Constitution is being vilified, as a validation of slavery, by people with disreputable agendas and negligible understanding.
 Damon Root, who explicates the great document as well as anyone writing today, brings the patience of Job and a noble ally—Frederick Douglass—to the task of refuting this recycled canard.
 Root and Douglass, like root beer and ice cream, are an irresistible American combination.”

 Overruled was also a hit with reviewers, who called it “sober, well-researched, and thoughtful” (Washington Monthly), “historically rich and elegantly written” (National Review), “excellent” (Forbes), “fun stuff and informative even for insiders” (The Wall Street Journal), “timely, important, and provocative” (The Florida Bar Journal), “a great addition to your personal bookshelf” (Law Library Journal), and “impressive…a valuable guide to both the past and the potential future of these important issues” (The Washington Post).